 The Terraplane's larger cousin, this behemoth backpack boasts a massive, 100 liter volume.
 The T-100 is ideal for extended treks, expedition pursuits in the alpine ranges of the world, or for long, self-supported through hikes.

 Our largest expedition backpack for your biggest adventures

 The T-100 is our most gargantuan, expedition backpack.
 While its legacy lines are identifiable, it incorporates our latest fabrications and design updates.
-The core features and top-loading design stay true to its Terraplane little brother, yet you’ll find significant advancements in construction and materials.
+The core features and top-loading design stay true to its Terraplane little brother, yet you’ll find significant advancements in construction and materials – it incorporates our latest material suite, new Astral Frame, five-point lumbar belt system, and fit and sizing.
 The T-100 represents both our heritage – in a plus size – as well as our latest, Load Carriage™ vision.

 - Speedzip™ compartment for easy access to sleeping bag